 Operating activities.
-Net cash provided by operating activities was \$30.7 million for 2015 as compared to \$30.0 million for 2014 primarily due to the timing of originations and sales of loans held-for-sale between 2015 and 2014.
-During 2015 and 2014, the primary sources of cash in operating activities were cash received from fees generated by our mortgage and real estate service business activities, cash received from mortgage lending and excess cash flows from our residual interests in securitizations offset by operating expenses.
+Net cash provided by operating activities was \$65.5 million for 2016 as compared to \$30.7 million for 2015 and \$30.0 million for 2014, primarily due to the timing of originations and sales of loans held-for-sale between 2016 and 2014.
+During 2016, 2015 and 2014, the primary sources of cash in operating activities were cash received from fees generated by our mortgage and real estate service business activities, cash received from mortgage lending and excess cash flows from our residual interests in securitizations offset by operating expenses.

 Investing activities.
-Net cash provided by investing activities was \$676.3 million for 2015 as compared to \$701.3 million for 2014.
-For 2015 and 2014, the primary source of cash from investing activities was provided by principal repayments on our securitized mortgage collateral, the sale of mortgage servicing rights, proceeds from the liquidation of REO and proceeds from the sale of AmeriHome.
+Net cash provided by investing activities was \$641.9 million for 2016 as compared to \$714.4 million for 2015 and \$701.3 million for 2014.
+For 2016, 2015 and 2014, the primary source of cash from investing activities was provided by principal repayments on our securitized mortgage collateral, the sale of mortgage servicing rights, proceeds from the liquidation of REO.
+In 2014, we received proceeds from the sale of AmeriHome as an additional source of cash from investing activities.

 Financing activities.
-Net cash used in financing activities was \$684.6 million for 2015 as compared to \$731.2 million for 2014.
-For 2015 and 2014, net cash used in financing activities was primarily for principal repayments on securitized mortgage borrowings, partially offset by net borrowings under warehouse agreements, borrowings under the line of credit and issuance of the term financing and convertible notes.
+Net cash used in financing activities was \$699.7 million for 2016 as compared to \$722.7 million for 2015 and \$731.2 million for 2014.
+For 2016, 2015 and 2014, net cash used in financing activities was primarily for principal repayments on securitized mortgage borrowings and payment of the contingent consideration, partially offset by net borrowings under warehouse agreements, proceeds from the issuance of common stock, borrowings under the line of credit and issuance of the term financing and convertible notes.

 Inflation.
 The consolidated financial statements and corresponding notes to the consolidated financial statements have been prepared in accordance with GAAP, which require the measurement of financial position and operating results in terms of historical dollars without considering the changes in the relative purchasing power of money over time due to inflation.
-For the years ended December 31, 2015 and 2014, inflation had no significant impact on our revenues or net income.
+For the years ended December 31, 2016 and 2015, inflation had no significant impact on our revenues or net income.
 Unlike industrial companies, nearly all of our assets and liabilities are monetary in nature.
 As a result, interest rates have a greater effect on our performance than do the effects of general levels of inflation.
 Inflation affects our operations primarily through its effect on interest rates, since interest rates normally increase during periods of high inflation and decrease during periods of low inflation.